December College News Headlines

 -

 Crystal Cederna, PsyD, associate professor in the Charles Stewart Mott Department of Public Health, had some advice for stressed out parents during the holidays.
-She shared her research and advice with The Conversation.
+She shared her research and advice with The Conversation, US News & World Report and Scientific American.

 -